a collection of notes on areas of personal interest

 Nowadays, the most overt reasons for holding a razeef relate to the traditional political need to display association and loyalty.
 But the event is also an extremely important setting for a variety of formal and informal meetings where family matters can be discussed and decisions made on political issues, marriages and the like.
 In the first photograph time is being taken by three men to renew acquaintanceships while the women and children wait.

-Many of the families who come to these events will have travelled not just from their homes within the peninsula, but might have come from the Saudi hinterland or other Gulf states.
-While this was true for some, many of the families that attended came from the outskirts of Doha and Rayyan, and particularly from the north of the country, arriving by buses provided by the State.
-But most of the families arrived in their pickups with a few of the men making the trip by horse or camel, in the more traditional way.
+Many of the families who come to these events will have travelled from the nearby outskirts of Doha and Rayyan as well as from the north and south of the peninsula, travelling on buses provided by the State.
+But most of the families arrived in their cars and pickups with a few of the men making the trip by horse or camel, in the more traditional way.
+Due to the importance of these festivities to the main tribes, some of the families will have travelled from the Saudi hinterland or other Gulf states in order to participate individually and on behalf of their tribe, and will stay a few days.

 In this photograph two women, dressed for the occasion, unusually watch the dancing from the front of the audience.
 The bataateel they wear suggest that they might not be badu, but are from an urban family.
 While it is the men of the tribe who dance and sing, there are dances where women participate though I have never seen them at a razeef.
 The na’ashat and radha are the most common, the former is characterised by the women sweeping their hair rhythmically to the beat of the music and is common to badu traditions; the latter is a processional performance associated with weddings.